shyd/STM32CubeF4/Projects/STM32F429ZI-Nucleo/Examples/IWDG/IWDG_Example/readme.txt

 @par Example Description

-This example describes how to reload the IWDG counter and to simulate a software fault by generating an MCU IWDG reset when a programmed time period has elapsed.
+This example guides you through the different configuration steps by mean of HAL API to ensure IWDG reload counter and simulate a software fault generating an MCU IWDG reset on expiry of a programmed time period.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.